dotkaio/security-mac/README.md

-This guide is a collection of techniques for improving the security and privacy of a modern Apple Macintosh computer ("MacBook") running a recent version of macOS (formerly known as "OS X").
+On this guide you will find some usuful methods, techniques & misc for drastically improve the way your computer interact with the external world and so, the security and privacy of a modern Apple Macintosh computer ("MacBook[Pro, Air], iMac") that runs a relatively recent version of macOS (formerly known as "OS X").

+There are many good versions of macOS, but is best practices to have the latest version of your preferred macOS version.
+For example, if you prefer macOS Sierra, you should have the latest version of macOS Sierra.
+If you prefer macOS Catalina, you should have the latest version of macOS Catalina.
+If you prefer macOS Big Sur... you get the idea.

-This guide is targeted to power users who wish to adopt enterprise-standard security, but is also suitable for novice users with an interest in improving their privacy and security on a Mac.
+This guide is targeted to power users who wish to understand the underlying concepts and techniques, and who are comfortable with the command line.
+It is not intended to be a complete reference, but rather a guide to help you get started with security and privacy on macOS.

-A system is only as secure as its administrator is capable of making it.
-There is no one single technology, software, nor technique to guarantee perfect computer security; a modern operating system and computer is very complex, and requires numerous incremental changes to meaningfully improve one's security and privacy posture.
+A system is only as secure as its weakest link.
+It is important to understand the concepts and techniques described in this guide, and to apply them to your own situation.

-This guide is provided on an 'as is' basis without any warranties of any kind.
-Only **you** are responsible if you break anything or get in any sort of trouble by following this guide.
+Any security or privacy recommendations made in this guide are not a substitute for your own research and understanding of the risks and tradeoffs involved in implementing them.

+If you get any trouble or you have any question, please open an issue or try to fix it by yourself and send a pull request.

-To suggest an improvement, please send a pull request or [open an issue](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues).
+Any improvement, please send a pull request or [open an issue](https://github.com/kaiorferraz/mac-security/issues).

-This guide is also available in [简体中文](https://github.com/drduh/macOS-Security-and-Privacy-Guide/blob/master/README-cn.md).

 - [Basics](#basics)
 - [Preparing and installing macOS](#preparing-and-installing-macos)